belmonrj/belmonrj.github.io/langling.md

 The words `they're`, `their`, and `there` are phonologically identical (viz. they sound the same) but semantically distinct (viz. they all mean different things).
-A sentence like `theyre walking towards their car over there` has only a trivial orthographic mistake, viz. the contraction should be `they+are=they're, not theyre`.
+A sentence like `theyre walking towards their car over there` has only a trivial orthographic mistake, viz. the contraction should be `they + are = they're, not theyre`.
 A sentence like `their walking towards their care over there`, on the other hand, has a mistake that is both orthographical and _accidental_, in that it is both a misspelling and a use of the wrong form of the word `they`.